Lamborghini Huracán: Huracán GT3 Evo 2 (2023–2026)

+The No. 60 Huracán GT3 Evo 2 of Iron Lynx during the 2024 24 Hours of Le Mans.

 In 2022 Lamborghini unveiled the Huracán GT3 Evo 2, which could be purchased as a new car or as an upgrade kit for the previous generation Huracán GT3.
 The GT3 Evo 2 takes styling cues from the Huracán STO.
 It features a new intake system and aerodynamic package.

 It made its competition debut at the 2023 24 Hours of Daytona, where the Iron Lynx entered #63 Huracán GT3 Evo 2 finished 4th in the GTD Pro class, driven by Lamborghini factory drivers Andrea Caldarelli, Mirko Bortolotti, Jordan Pepper and Romain Grosjean.

 The Huracán GT3 Evo 2 also participated in Lamborghini's debut season in the 2024 FIA World Endurance Championship, competing in the LMGT3 class.
 Two cars were fielded, one by Iron Lynx and another by the all-female Iron Dames team.
 The season marked Lamborghini's first entry to the LMGT3 category, which replaced the previous GTE-Am class.
 Although it was a challenging season overall, the Iron Lynx #19 managed to secure a podium finish in class at Spa.
 The Iron Dames team achieved two pole positions, including a 4th-place finish in LMGT3 (32nd overall) at the 24 Hours of Le Mans.

 The new Huracán GT3 Evo 2 had an impressive outing in the 2023 DTM season, where factory driver Mirko Bortolotti, racing for SSR Performance, narrowly missed the championship after securing second place in the drivers' standings, marking Lamborghini's most successful DTM season with five victories since the manufacturer has entered DTM in 2021.
 Lamborghini's DTM presence expanded from one team with two cars to five cars across two teams in 2023, fielded by SSR Performance and Grasser Racing Team.
 The next season, Mirko Bortolotti was crowned the 2024 DTM champion after finishing second to Luca Engstler in the season finale at Hockenheim.
 Bortolotti, driving for SSR Performance, secured the drivers' title for Lamborghini, their first in DTM.
 For the first time in 31 years, an Italian driver with an Italian brand has won the DTM since Nicola Larini in 1994 with Alfa Romeo.

-Grasser Racing Team achieved a historic milestone with the Huracán GT3 Evo 2 on 29 June 2025, securing Lamborghini’s first-ever victory in the 24 Hours of Spa.
-This victory marked the first overall race win for Lamborghini in a major 24 hour race and also made Lamborghini the 20th different manufacturer to win the Spa 24 Hours.
+In the 2024 24 Hours of Spa, a new all-time GT3 lap record for Spa-Francorchamps was set by factory driver Franck Perera, driving for Grasser Racing Team, clocking a lap time of 2:13.718 during the Superpole session and claiming the pole position for the centenary edition of the race.
+The #163 crew would ultimately finish the race in 5th position overall, completing 478 laps.
+The next year, on 29 June 2025, Grasser Racing Team achieved a historic milestone with the Huracán GT3 Evo 2 by securing Lamborghini’s first-ever victory in the 24 Hours of Spa.
+This victory marked the first overall race win for Lamborghini in a major 24 hour race and also made Lamborghini the 20th different manufacturer to win the 24 Hours of Spa.